Apartheid: Asians during apartheid

 Defining its Asian population, a minority that did not appear to belong to any of the initial three designated non-white groups, was a constant dilemma for the apartheid government.

 The classification of "honorary white" (a term which would be ambiguously used throughout apartheid) was granted to immigrants from Japan, South Korea and Taiwan – countries with which South Africa maintained diplomatic and economic relations – and to their descendants.

-Indian South Africans during apartheid were classified many ranges of categories from "Asian" to "black" to "Coloured" and even the mono-ethnic category of "Indian", but never as white, having been considered "nonwhite" throughout South Africa's history.
+Indian South Africans during apartheid were assigned to many ranges of categories from "Asian" to "black" to "Coloured" and even the mono-ethnic category of "Indian", but never as white, having been considered "nonwhite" throughout South Africa's history.
 The group faced severe discrimination during the apartheid regime and were subject to numerous racialist policies.

-In 2005, a retrospect study was done by Josephine C. Naidoo and Devi Moodley Rajab, where they interviewed a series of Indian South Africans about their experience living through apartheid; their study highlighted education, the workplace, and general day to day living.
+In 2005, a retrospective study was done by Josephine C. Naidoo and Devi Moodley Rajab, where they interviewed a series of Indian South Africans about their experience living through apartheid; their study highlighted education, the workplace, and general day to day living.
 One participant who was a doctor said that it was considered the norm for Non-White and White doctors to mingle while working at the hospital but when there was any down time or breaks, they were to go back to their segregated quarters.
-Not only was there severe segregation for doctors, non-white, more specifically Indians, were paid three to four times less than their white counterparts.
-Many described being treated as a "third class citizen" due to the humiliation of the standard of treatment for non-white employees across many professions.
-Many Indians described a sense of justified superiority from whites due to the apartheid laws that, in the minds of White South Africans, legitimised those feelings.
-Another finding of this study was the psychological damage done to Indians living in South Africa during apartheid.
-One of the biggest long-term effects on Indians was the distrust of white South Africans.
-There was a strong degree of alienation that left a strong psychological feeling of inferiority.
+Indians were paid three to four times less than their white counterparts.
+Another finding of this study was the psychological harm suffered by Indians living in South Africa during apartheid.
+There was a strong degree of alienation that left a strong feeling of inferiority.